drdhaval2785/siddhantakaumudi/readme.txt

 6d {$...$} encoding for verb number or other stuff (if they are found out).

 7. After all corrections, change >1 space to 1 space and remove trailing space.
-8. Correct verb number errors.
-They should be in chronologic order.
-When not, it means it is wrong. e.g. 157 वगि -> 147 वगि 1168 verb is missing in original.